 Step 3: Make friends with people in your industry.

-Step 4: Get yourself a marketing plan.
+Step 4: Getting yourself a business plan.

-In my experience, there is one major mistake that most insurance agents make which is not learning or growing from the first step to the forth step.
+In my experience, there is one major mistake that most agents make which is not learning or growing from the first step to the third step.
 If you haven’t become good friends with people in your industry before you go into it, then you’ll probably have a hard time finding agents who will be better than your friends.
 Agents who are too familiar with the insurance industry may be overly friendly, but they won’t provide you with information that will help you find out what exactly it takes to be successful in this business.
 You need to build a large network of contacts and get involved in different events (like seminars), and start attending as many of them as possible so that you can gain an insight into what’s going on in your field and how other agents are doing things.
-This isn’t easy by any means, but if you stick at it long enough, eventually you can become very familiar with other agents in your field which will give you an edge when making it as an insurance agent so don’t give up without trying!
+This isn’t easy by any means, but if you stick at it long enough, eventually you can become very familiar with other agents in your field which will give you an edge when applying for jobs as an insurance agent so don’t give up without trying!

 - If you don’t know your customers well enough to understand what they want and need, then you will never be able to provide it.